Elemental Shaman DPS Spec, Builds, and Talents — Shadowlands 9.1

 - Counterstrike Totem replicates and reflects damage you take for 15 seconds, on a 45-second cooldown.
 This can be really strong when in a high damage area to deal some chip damage to targets around you, and convert your health pool into additional damage.

-We recommend picking 3 of the above 4 talents, depending on what you what you value most.
+We recommend picking 3 of the above talents, depending on what you value most.
+Personally, I recommend choosing Lightning Lasso, Swelling Waves, and either Static Field Totem or Skyfury Totem by default.

-Grounding Totem, Lightning Lasso, Purifying Waters, Spectral Recovery, Traveling Storms and Control of Lava have either niche uses or are simply not very useful compared to the other talents.
-Do not dismiss them entirely but for the most part you can safely ignore them.
+Traveling Storms has niche uses, but is simply not very useful compared to the other talents.
+Do not dismiss it entirely, but for the most part you can safely ignore it.

 - 21 Dec.
 2020: Fixed a tooltip issue, updated an outdated talent description.

 - 15 Dec.
 2020: Added warning about Primal Elementalist.

 - 24 Nov.
 2020: Page updated for Shadowlands release.
 Removed references to Azerite traits and Essences, updated talent recommendations.